ajaysjournal/Scheduling-Experiments/README.md

   - The `Reports.java` will run various test cases
   - `ParallelTimetableGA.java` is main class for parallel code.
   - SerialTimetableGA.java is main class for serial code.
+- Requirement
+  - Intellij Idea or Eclipce or Maven Build
+  - Java 8